Skip to main content

 Effects of Benzodiazepine Use

 Used for their effects on anxiety, among other problems, benzodiazepines are a group of prescription tranquilizers that are also referred to as anxiolytics (or anti-anxiety medications) or sedatives.
 Some of the most commonly prescribed benzodiazepines include Valium, Xanax, and Ativan.
-Ultra-short-acting benzos will manifest their effects for several minutes, while long-acting varieties may stick around for hours.
+Ultra-short-acting benzos manifest their effects for several minutes, while long-acting varieties may stick around for hours.
 In effect, the withdrawal symptoms from ultra-short-acting benzos can also be concise, while long-acting options will only manifest withdrawal symptoms after about one to two days.
 Used to sedate and tranquilize the system, benzodiazepines work directly on the central nervous system to relax muscles and reduce anxiety and stress.
 Some of the short-term effects of benzos include:

 • Slowed breathing